What Are Source of Funds (SOF) and Source of Wealth (SOW) in AML Compliance?

 Consider a customer with a net worth of several million dollars.
 The SOW check might reveal that the wealth was accumulated through a successful career as an executive, savvy stock market investments, and a substantial inheritance.
 The bank would then verify this information through employment records, investment statements, and inheritance paperwork.

-Source of Funds vs. Source of Wealth
+Source of Funds vs. Source of Wealth: Key Differences for AML Compliance

 SOF and SOW help businesses understand the risk a customer or transaction presents, but they serve different purposes and address different questions.